Cloudstrucc/Public/docs/architecture-outline.md

 Integration points between Power Platform components and Azure services ensure seamless data flow and interoperability.
 For example, data from Dataverse is accessible in Power Pages, workflows in Power Automate can trigger actions in Power Apps, and Azure B2C handles user authentication for all components.

 ## 3. Security
+This section covers the security measures and configurations implemented to protect the Power Platform environment.
+It includes identity and access management, data security, and compliance with governance standards.

 ### 3.1 Identity and Access Management
 #### Azure AD Integration
 Azure AD integrates with the Power Platform to manage user identities, roles, and groups, providing secure access control across all components.
 This integration ensures that only authorized users can access specific resources and perform actions based on their roles.